Studiosity pilot program at UVic

 No, Studiosity uses a ‘closed system’, which means students’ work remains their own.
 It does not mine, harvest or sell student data and ensures students keep full ownership of their work.
 It does not use student submissions to train its AI systems.

-The pilot is free, and will support three courses (COM 200, HINF 230 and ED-D101) for the Fall 2025 term.
-This will also reduce financial barriers for students who are already accessing paid generative AI tools to support their academic work.
+The pilot was free, and supported three courses (COM 200, HINF 230 and ED-D101) for the Fall 2025 term.
+This reduced financial barriers for students who are already accessing paid generative AI tools to support their academic work.

-No. Only students enrolled in the pilot courses (COM 200, HINF 230 and ED-D101) in Fall 2025 will have access to Studiosity through Brightspace for those specific courses.
+No. Only students enrolled in the pilot courses (COM 200, HINF 230 and ED-D101) in Fall 2025 had access to Studiosity through Brightspace for those specific courses.